Danny-NG-9999/Danny-NG-9999.github.io/_portfolio/portfolio-3.md

 ## 🎯 Objective

-The project aimed to develop a robust, data-driven framework for understanding and predicting residential housing prices in King County, Washington (2014).
-By integrating machine learning modeling with market analytics, it sought to identify key value drivers, quantify geographic price disparities, and generate actionable insights for investors, policymakers, and real estate professionals.
+This project aimed to build and validate a predictive credit risk model capable of estimating the probability of loan default in a UK consumer lending environment.
+Using a 500,000 record synthetic dataset designed to mirror real-world borrower behaviour, the analysis sought to benchmark modelling techniques, assess calibration and ROC performance, and translate model outputs into actionable insights for credit decisioning, risk appetite setting, and portfolio loss mitigation.

 ## ⚙️ Tasks
 - Data Preparation: Cleaned and transformed ~4,600 raw property records into a refined dataset of 4,401 entries through outlier removal, feature engineering, and variable standardization.